 - Mass Entangle/Ursol’s Vortex are both niche in M+ and raiding

 - Renewal, Improved Stampeding Roar, Heart of the Wild, Well-Honed Instincts, and Nature’s Vigil are strong in all forms of content

-- Innervate is a niche in raids.
+- Innervate is niche in raids.

 I’ve included the different Standard Raid/M+ options in the builds below.

-In tier 2, you want to get down to the middle and the right side for the capstone talents, all while ensuring you path through both Tooth and Claw for big damage mauls that cost no rage and After the Wildfire for big self and group healing through spending rage.
-After doing this, you have a couple of extra points so you can pick up extra mangle damage and rage gen from Soul of the Forest, mangle and maul damage from Vicious Cycle, and haste and maul rage reduction during Incarn from Berserk: Unchecked Aggression.
+In tier 2, you want to get down to the middle and the right side for the capstone talents, all while ensuring you path through both Tooth and Claw for big damage mauls that cost no rage and apply a DR to the target, and After the Wildfire to pump out high self and group healing through spending rage.
+You’ll also want to pick up all 4 points at the bottom of this row, including Fury of Nature for a massive 20% arcane damage boost in bear form, as well as 2 buffs to berserk with Unchecked Aggression for a haste and maul rage reduction, and Persistance for Frenzied Regen CDR and Ironfur rage reduction.
+After doing this, you have a couple of extra points so you can pick up extra mangle damage and rage gen from Soul of the Forest, as well as a mangle and maul damage increase from Vicious Cycle.

 General tree - same as previous section